Photo by Yoav Hornung on Unsplash

-8 questions we’re about to ask you during the UX job interview
+Questions you’re about to be asked during your UX job interview

 What needs to be stated here is that our company is not really the come-and-go type of environment and our retention rate of designers is nearly 90% (calculated as an average for the last 3 years) which means we choose our colleagues carefully.